JosephToscano1/cse140labs/docs/docs/lab3/index.md

 nav_order: 5
 ---

-# Error Detection/Correction and Constant-3 Adder/Subtractor
+# Error Detection/Correction and 2421 Adder
 {: .no_toc}

 #### Assigned